-After School Programming (Run by After-School All-Stars)
+After School Programming (Ran by After-School All-Stars)

-Your child may only stay for after school programming if they are enrolled in our program.
-All students are eligible to enroll in the after school program.
+Your child may only stay for after school programming if they are enrolled in the After-School All-Stars (ASAS) program.
+Students in grades TK-5 are eligible to enroll in the after school program.
 Applications can be completed at registration, orientation, or throughout the school year, if necessary.